Thewbi/armos/Lesson01_Assembler/README.md

 make
 ```

+make without parameters will execute the first rule which is the all rule.
+All calls the clean rule and the kernel.img rule.

 Typing make run will not compile the code.
-Instead is will run qemu with a already compiled kernel.img
+Instead is will run qemu with a already compiled kernel.img.
 That means you have to call make at least once before make run will work.

 ```